The year following the dedication of Martin Luther King, Jr. Way have seen

 named.
 On August 13, 2013, in agreement with an overwhelming show of

-- The monument's design reflects a quote from
+The monument's design reflects a quote from

 "Out of the

 mountain of despair, a stone of hope."
-The shining stone of

-hope in the center of the picture sheds the light of hope that
+profile of Dr. King in the center of the picture sheds the light of hope that

 forms the background of the web site.